Fly Fishing Gear In Alaska

 The weather in Alaska is constantly changing.
 One afternoon it may be 75 degrees and sunny.
-A few hours later we might see rain, wind and temperatures in the low 50's.
-It is not uncommon to have morning temperatures in the upper 30's & lower 40's with the afternoon warming up to 60 degrees.
-With this being the case, the “layering system ” is the best strategy for staying comfortable during of your fly fishing trip in Alaska.
+A few hours later we might see rain, wind, and temperatures in the low 50s.
+It is not uncommon to have morning temperatures in the upper 30s & lower 40s with the afternoon warming up to 60 degrees.
+With this being the case, the “layering system ” is the best strategy for staying comfortable during your fly fishing trip in Alaska.
 This way we can adapt to whatever Mother Nature dishes out.

 Iliamna River Lodge recommends starting off with polypropylene next to your skin.
 This is often a pair of thermal underwear.
 Try to stick to synthetic or synthetic wool blend as this will wick moisture away from your body.

-Anglers should also bring a few pair of heavy wool socks.
-We recommend that you try on your socks with your waders in your wading boots before coming to the lodge to insure that you have plenty of room to move your toes.
+Anglers should also bring a few pairs of heavy wool socks.
+We recommend that you try on your socks with your waders in your wading boots to ensure that you have plenty of room to move your toes.
 Being unable to move your toes and the cramping of your feet in your boots are the biggest reasons for numb toes and cold feet.

 Stocking foot waders are the only way to go.
-Neoprene waders have their place and work well, but Gore Tex / Breathable waders have totally revolutionized wading equipment.
-They will allow your lower body to "breath” helping to reduce moisture build up, keeping you warmer.
-They are also very comfortable to fish in all day.
-To stay warm in Gore-Tex waders simply wear fleece pants underneath.
-Lastly, Gore-Tex waders take up a fraction of the space that neoprene waders do, leaving you more room in your duffel bag.
+Neoprene waders have their place and work well, but Gore-Tex / Breathable waders have totally revolutionized wading equipment.
+They will allow your lower body to “breathe” helping to reduce moisture

 Also, as a service to our guests, we have a full stock of waders and wading boots available for your use at no extra charge.
 Just another way to make your trip as all-inclusive as possible.